mostofashakib/Recursive-Descent-Parser/README.md

-# Recursive-Decent-Parser
+# Recursive-Descent-Parser

-A recursive decent parser that accept a source code file as a required command line argument and display an appropriate error message if the argument is not provided or the file does not exist.
+A recursive descent parser that accepts a source code file as a required command-line argument and displays an appropriate error message if the argument is not provided or the file does not exist.
 If a user input file contains multiple syntax errors, the program will find and report the first syntax error

 Author: Mostofa Adib Shakib